AmirHoseinYousefi/PaintingCNC/README.md

 # PaintingCNC
-Working With Steper Motor And STM32f746 NUKLEU Board
+Working With Steper Motor And STM32f746 Nocleu Board